Molarity Calculator - g/mL to Molarity, g/L to Molarity and Grams to Moles

 Frequently asked questions

-Divide concentration in g/L by molar mass in g/mol.
-Example: 40 g/L of NaOH (molar mass 40 g/mol) = 1 M. 58.44 g/L of NaCl = 1 M. The unit g/L cancels with g/mol to leave mol/L = M.
+Divide g/L by molar mass to get M directly.
+Example: 40 g/L of NaOH (molar mass 40 g/mol) = 1 M. 58.44 g/L of NaCl = 1 M. For mg/mL the value is numerically identical to g/L (1 mg/mL = 1 g/L), so use the same formula.
+The units g/L cancel with g/mol to leave mol/L = M.

 Related tools